almende/eve/implementations/java/services.md

         <td>eve_config</td>
         <td>
             The context-param <code>eve_config</code> points to an eve configuration file (for example eve.yaml).
-The configuration file is used by the AgentFactory and contains configuration for the state, scheduler, and services.
+The configuration file is used by the AgentHost and contains configuration for the state, scheduler, and services.
-            The configuration of the AgentFactory is described on the page
+            The configuration of the AgentHost is described on the page
             <a href="configuration.html">Configuration</a>.
         </td>
     </tr>